 All graduate students and undergraduate students (excluding graduating seniors) of any major are welcome to apply.

-Undergraduate students successfully awarded with the Jameson Fellowship will be required to enroll in three credits of HART 301 in both the fall and spring semesters during their museum internship.
+Undergraduate students successfully awarded with the Jameson Fellowship will be required to enroll in three credits of HART 400 in the fall semester and 401 in the spring during their museum internship.
 Graduate fellows will be required to enroll in three credits of HART 501 in the fall and spring semesters.

 Please email firstname.lastname@example.org for more information.